databendlabs/databend/website/datafuse/docs/system/system-tables.md

 title: System Tables
 ---

 Most system tables store their data in RAM.
-A FuseQuery server creates such system tables at the start.
+A DatafuseQuery server creates such system tables at the start.

 ## system.numbers